ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### DbContextExtensions

-We're using generics, so we need a way to get the `DbSet` for the dataclass declared as `TRecord`.
+We use generics, so we need a way to get the `DbSet` for the dataclass declared as `TRecord`.
 This is implemented as a extension method on `DbContext`.
 For this to work, each `DbSet` should have the same name as the dataclass. `dbSetName` provides backup if the names differ.

 The method uses reflection to find the `DbSet` for `TRecord`.